 - Provide interview lists to the dean for review.

-Note: Consistent with the Active Recruitment for Tenure Track Searches process, evaluation of candidates can begin after search committee, the Active Recruitment Team, the dean, and the EVPAA agree that the search has a strong applicant pool.
+Note: Consistent with the Active Recruitment for Tenure Track Searches process, evaluation of candidates can begin after the search committee and the dean agree that the search has a strong applicant pool.
 There are typically several parts to this process that are very discipline-specific.
 For example, some units rely heavily on conferences to help with initial reviews of candidates.
 Other units will conduct online interviews for upwards of twenty candidates.
 No specific process is mandated during this stage.
-However, it is highly recommended that the dean submit the names of the short-list candidates and those coming for on-campus interviews to HR for another report on the demographics of the candidates.
-The reason for review of demographics at this stage is to confirm that the selection discussions do not raise concerns about potential bias or discrimination.
+However, the dean is responsible for reviewing the short-list of candidates to ensure that they meet high standards, including identifying whether significant concerns exist with respect to pool/field availability data.

 10. Structure the Campus Visit